- This event has passed.

-For further information about covid-19 rapid lateral flow test kits and how to obtain them see here:
+For further information about covid-19 rapid lateral flow tests see here:

 Click for NHS web page about rapid lateral flow Covid-19 test kits